Peninsula Insulation, LLC logo

 Indoor Air Quality ImpactNegative, musty odors commonNeutral to positive

-Energy EfficiencyPoor, thermal lossesImproved, 15% savings typical
+Energy EfficiencyPoor, thermal lossesImproved

 Pest ActivityCommon, attracted by moistureReduced, no water source